 - Alcohol nuisance and street drinking - If you have a problem with street drinking, whether recurring or one instance, report it to the council so we can investigate.

 - Noise Nuisance - Report domestic noise, such as dogs barking or loud music at unsocial hours online.

-If you are a witness or a victim of a crime that is being committed then you should call 999 immediately
+If you are a witness or a victim of a crime being committed, you should call 999 immediately.

 - Crime stoppers by calling 0800 555 111